 - Reach Out to Mobile | There’s always competition for display space, so finding customers through beacons and creating a memorable mobile experience promotes top of mind marketing.

 “Digital is a key component to support sales, along with in-store marketing efforts such as in-store display and POS.” -Lori Castillo, brand manager, NatureSweet LTD.

 Even as new trade spend tactics are tested and grow in popularity, manufacturers can’t believe that you’ll “save money by avoiding the investment in retail promotions.
 You won’t save money, you will lose shelf placement,” says Pretzel Crisps VP of Marketing, Perry Abbenante.

 Abbenante continues, “It’s all about the price-point.
 Most retailers have accepted the multiple price point mantra.
 A 2-for-$5 is more effective than $2.49 each.
 If you have a 2-for, you will almost guarantee that every customer will buy multiple.”
 Shoppers are less likely to purchase expensive items on display.
 Products less than $5 enjoy significantly more lift from promotions.

 Support the merchandising programs that are important to your retailer buyers.
 Abbenante adds, “Too many brands fail to ask the retailer what’s important to them.
 If a certain promotion is important to the retailer, support it!
 The retailer may then be more inclined to support you in the future.
 Don’t be all about you.”

 So, Is the End Cap Dead?

 The Amazon Effect

 America’s retailers are closing stores faster than ever.
 An abundance of options, the prevalence of e-commerce and the increase of small and local competitors, have changed the way we shop.
-When Amazon purchased Whole Foods last year, it forced food and consumer goods manufacturers to rethink their sales and marketing strategy.
+When Amazon purchased Whole Foods in June 2017, it forced food and consumer goods manufacturers to rethink their sales and marketing strategy.